 Last month, you learned how to manage your community’s data effectively and send a welcome message to new residents in Pilera.
 Specifically, you performed a quality assurance check of your data.
 You’ve looked at the invalid emails and text numbers report (automatically sent to your inbox).
 Also, you’ve given the power to residents to update their information.

-In the second part, we discuss different communication options in Pilera to help you send the right message across at the right time.
+In the second part, we discuss different communication options in Pilera to help you send the right message at the right time.
 Follow along!

 Types of Outreach